 Need a refresher on Sass?
 Check out CSS with LESS and Sass with Joe Marini.

-I'll show you how to scaffold the website so that you can understand how to best create a Mobile First layout for your pages.
-Then we'll examine how to create modules and partials for your Sass.
-How to use variables to create a color pallet and control Sass functions and Compass mixins in your code.
-Finally, I'll show you how to create a mobile first responsive grid with the Susy framework, which sits on top of Compass to give you an easy way to create responsive code without having to add Markup to your HTML.
-There's a lot to cover, so let's get started with responsive CSS with Sass and Compass.
+Then we'll examine how to create modules and partials for your Sass, how to use variables to create a color palette, and control Sass functions and Compass mix-ins in your code.
+Finally, I'll show you how to create a mobile first responsive grid with the Susie framework, which sits on top of Compass to give you an easy way to create responsive code without having to add markup to your HTML.
+There's a lot to cover so let's get started with Responsive CSS with Sass and Compass.